jharwell/libra/docs/index.rst

   flag I want to add, or a new static analysis checker, etc., I would have to go and add it to EVERY project.

-- No existing C/C++ build systems supported doing things like running one or more static analyzers on a repository, formatting the repository, building and running tests, etc., using ``make analyze``, ``make format``, or ``make tests``, or other simple cmdline syntax.
+- No existing C/C++ build system supported doing things like running one or more static analyzers on a repository, formatting the repository, building and running tests, etc., using ``make analyze``, ``make format``, or ``make tests``, or other simple cmdline syntax.

+- No existing C/C++ build system supported doing configuring compilation in a declarative way across compilers.
+E.g., "enable the standard library", "enable the address sanitizer and the undefined behavior sanitizer, but not any of the others".
+Doing so is incredibly useful because it allows devs to focus on the *result* of what they want, and not have to worry about compiler specifics, or even to remember the specify option to do what they want on e.g., gcc.

 Capabilities
 ============